pyOpenSci/pyApiToolkit/README.md

 **Requirements**
 - Pandas

+**include.py**

-- include.py: this is a config file, where you store your personal information in a dictionaries.
+This is a config file, where you store your personal information in a dictionaries.
 See more details at the specific wrappers on how to use this.
+This is the main part of the toolkit, where the used functionalities are developed in.

 ## pyApiToolkit.py

 Basic functionalities, which are used by the other scripts listed further below.

-## Wrapper
+## API Wrapper

 ### oadoi.py